 NCRC is hosted by The Harvard College Undergraduate Research Association (HCURA), is a platform that encourages undergraduate researchers to present their research in a professional setting through poster or oral presentations.
 During this four day conference, students have the opportunity to interact in a series of workshops and panels designed to foster and develop a student’s own personal interests.
 The conference is held annually in January and students can apply at the NCRC website.

 Many conferences supporting various academic disciplines also offer opportunities for undergraduate researchers to present.
-Talk with your research mentor about the opportunities available in your field of study to present.
+Talk with your research mentor about the opportunities available in your field of study.